The Following Blog Posts Contain Information Related To:

 Crux of the Issue: No Bad Faith Intent To Profit

 The legal heart of AMPAS v.
 GoDaddy was whether or not GoDaddy engaged in a “bad faith intent to profit.”
-In online intellectual property lawsuits, proof of a domain being used “inappropriately” isn’t enough (though, there are exceptions).
+In online intellectual property lawsuits, proof of a domain being used “inappropriately” isn’t enough (exceptions exist).
 Plaintiffs also need to demonstrate that the defendant is profiting from the infringement.